 (3) DBNGP Transmission is exempt from the Electricity Industry Act 2004 section 7(4) if the electricity is sold for consumption in the DBNGP corridor.

-13. Exemptions for Electricity Generation Corporation
+13. Exemptions for Electricity Generation and Retail Corporation

-(1) The Electricity Generation Corporation is exempt from the Electricity Industry Act 2004 section 7(2) in relation to the operation of a transmission system for the supply of electricity to Colltech Australia Limited (ABN 24 094 515 992) at premises located at the Collie Power Station, Williams Road, Collie.
+(1) The Electricity Generation and Retail Corporation is exempt from the Electricity Industry Act 2004 section 7(2) in relation to the operation of a transmission system for the supply of electricity to Colltech Australia Limited (ABN 24 094 515 992) at premises located at the Collie Power Station, Williams Road, Collie.

-(2) The Electricity Generation Corporation is exempt from the Electricity Industry Act 2004 section 7(3) in relation to the operation of a distribution system for the supply of electricity to Colltech Australia Limited (ABN 24 094 515 992) at premises located at the Collie Power Station, Williams Road, Collie.
+(2) The Electricity Generation and Retail Corporation is exempt from the Electricity Industry Act 2004 section 7(3) in relation to the operation of a distribution system for the supply of electricity to Colltech Australia Limited (ABN 24 094 515 992) at premises located at the Collie Power Station, Williams Road, Collie.

-(3) The Electricity Generation Corporation is exempt from the Electricity Industry Act 2004 section 7(4) in relation to the sale of electricity to —
+(3) The Electricity Generation and Retail Corporation is exempt from the Electricity Industry Act 2004 section 7(4) in relation to the sale of electricity to —

 (a) Billiton Aluminium (Worsley) Pty Ltd (ACN 088 336 921), Kobe Alumina Associates (Australia) Pty Ltd (ACN 008 907 524) and Nissho Iwai Alumina Pty Ltd (ACN 009 309 344) pursuant to an agreement dated 24 June 1999 for the supply of electricity to premises located at Wellington Location 5314;